-September 17, 2012 - Over the next two weeks, the Schmidt Ocean Institute will be putting its flagship research vessel Falkor through another shakedown while exploring deep rocky banks south of Texas.
-The team will be using one of the most advanced multibeam sonar systems available to map these areas in great detail.
-Then they’ll use this information to plan dives using Deep Sea Systems International’s Global Explorer MK3 remotely operated vehicle.
-In many cases, these dives will be revealing never before seen sites.
+September 17, 2012 - The Schmidt Ocean Institute has put its flagship research vessel Falkor through another strenous test while exploring deep rocky banks south of Texas.
+The team used one of the most advanced multibeam sonar systems available to map these areas in great detail.
+This information will be used to plan dives with Deep Sea Systems International’s Global Explorer MK3 remotely operated vehicle.
+In many cases, these dives revealed never before seen sites.

-Dr. Thomas Shirley of Harte Research Institute at Texas A&M University, Corpus Christi will be leading the science side of the expedition.
+Dr. Thomas Shirley of Harte Research Institute at Texas A&M University, Corpus Christi led the science side of the expedition.
 Plans for the ROV dives including running video transects across the ridges, bumps and crevices of various bank areas that run along the edge of the Continental Shelf, and collecting samples of everything from sediments to sea stars.
-The Global Explorer’s multi-jointed hydraulic manipulator arm and other collection and storage devices, combined with the ROV team’s substantial expertise, will make such difficult feats look easy.
+The Global Explorer’s multi-jointed hydraulic manipulator arm and other collection and storage devices, combined with the ROV team’s substantial expertise, made such difficult feats look easy.

-High-definition cameras, including one 3-D version, will be sending video topside that everyone aboard will be able to watch thanks to Falkor’s extensive network of HD monitors--from the galley, to labs, to individual staterooms.
+High-definition cameras, including one 3-D version, sent video topside that everyone aboard was able to watch thanks to Falkor’s extensive network of HD monitors--from the galley, to labs, to individual staterooms.

 Life on the Banks